The Best Chocolate Cheesecake Recipe + VIDEO

 The Best Chocolate Cheesecake

-This is the BEST Chocolate Cheesecake!
-It's perfectly rich, creamy (with the help of Greek yogurt), and bakes up with no cracking and no water bath needed.
-This is the easy way to perfect baked cheesecake!
+Yes, really – this is the BEST Chocolate Cheesecake Recipe!
+It’s perfectly rich, creamy, and bakes up with no cracking and no water bath needed.
+This is the easy way to perfectly bake a cheesecake!

 Prep Time 30 minutes